gio0oO/EGL314_Team-F_Project-Repository/grandMA3/README.md

 For the second page, create windows for <b>Color Picker</b>, <b>Color</b>, <b>Gobo</b>, <b>Sequence</b> and <b>3D Viewer</b>.<br>
 <img src="Captures/ColorPickerPageMA3.png" alt="Settings Pop-up" width="500" height="300"/>
 <br>
-Store the different colors and Gobo presets you want into the the grids of the respective tool windows and save the screen under <b>"Color Picker"</b>.
+Store the different colors and Gobo presets you want into the the grids of the respective tool windows and save the screen under <b>"Color Picker"</b>.To store the different presets, click the the desired preset, the <b>Store</b> button on the console and then the grid you want to place it in.